4.8out of 3,000+ reviews

 Do international drivers need a special license to legally drive in the United States?

 Generally, driving with your foregin driver’s license in the U.S. is legal.
 However, some states may require an international driving permit.

-Before you figure out car insurance for your American sojourn, you’ll want to make sure you can drive legally in the U.S. The good news is that your driver’s license from your home country should almost always permit you to drive in the United States.
+Before you figure out car insurance for your time in America, you’ll want to make sure you can legally drive in the U.S. The good news is that your driver’s license from your home country should almost always permit you to drive in the United States.
 Some states will also require you to get an International Driving Permit (IDP) that provides a translation of your foreign license.

 What is an International Driving Permit (IDP), and how do I get one?